-BROKER/DEALER SALES EXPENSE These include commissions paid, other compensation and other general operating expenses related to the Company's Broker/Dealer operations.
+BROKER/DEALER SALES EXPENSE These include commissions paid, other compensation and other general operating expenses.

 FEDERAL INCOME TAXES Current federal income taxes are charged or credited to operations based upon amounts estimated to be payable or recoverable as a result of taxable operations for the current year and any adjustments to such estimates from prior years.
 Deferred federal income tax assets ("DTAs") and liabilities ("DTLs") are recognized for expected future tax consequences of temporary differences between GAAP and taxable income.
 Temporary differences are identified and measured using a balance sheet approach whereby GAAP and tax balances are compared.
 Deferred income taxes are generally recognized based on enacted tax rates and a valuation allowance is recorded if it is more likely than not that any portion of the deferred tax asset will not be realized.